Oven cleaner poisoning

 - Surgical removal of burned skin (skin debridement)

 Swallowing such poisons can have severe effects on many parts of the body.
 Oven cleaners can cause severe burns inside the entire gastrointestinal tract.
-The ultimate outcome depends on the extent of this damage.
+The ultimate outcome depends on the extent of this damage, which can continue for weeks or months after the injury.